cld-agency/craftwind-boilerplate/readme.md

 To use this Craft boilerplate:
 ====================================

-1. Be sure that your CLI is running at least PHP 8.2, then run `composer install`
+1. Be sure that your CLI is running at least PHP 8.3, then run `composer install`
 1. Create a new local blank database and local virtual host
 1. Update your control panel trigger word in `config/general.php` to something unique
 1. Create your local `.env` file from the sample and populate with all relevant details
 1. Run `php craft setup/app-id && php craft setup/security-key` to recreate a new app ID and security key (copy these values to the remote env files manually later)
 1. Install Craft by visiting the control panel and following the on-screen instructions.
-Keep the site name as $PRIMARY_SITE_URL so it will pull from .env
+Keep the site name as `$PRIMARY_SITE_URL` so it will pull from .env
 1. Create an entry in the Home Pages section
 1. Run `php craft update all` to upgrade Craft and plugins to their latest point-releases.
 1. Update `package.json` with project name